 The emphasis in our classroom is placed on learning and meeting our learning goals and objectives.
-Here is where you will find the disciplinary core idea that we are working on in class and the learning activities or assignments that will guide you in achieving that objective.
+Here is where you will find the question that we are working on in class and the learning tasks or assignments that will guide you in investigating that question.

 I look forward to working together throughout the school year!